SEMICeu/breg-dcat-creator/README.md

 ### Command-line installation instructions for Linux <a name="commandLineInstallation"></a>

-The DCAT Public Service Description Creator uses [RDForms 4.1 by MetaSolutionsAB](https://github.com/MetaSolutionsAB/rdforms/releases/tag/4.1), a JavaScript library that provides a way to declarative describe how the editor and presentation views of RDF should look like.
+The Data Catalog Vocabulary (DCAT) Description Creator uses [RDForms 4.1 by MetaSolutionsAB](https://github.com/MetaSolutionsAB/rdforms/releases/tag/4.1), a JavaScript library that provides a way to declarative describe how the editor and presentation views of RDF should look like.
 Before you can use the editor you need to make sure all the dependencies for RDForms are loaded and RDForms is build.
 To load the dependencies, simply run:

     $ cd path_to_cpsv-ap_creator
     $ npm   install